 Call of Duty: Black Ops 4 review: verdict

 For all its changes, this is very much the Call of Duty you know and love/hate.
-The fast movement and forgiving gunplay is just as its always been, only now health systems have been adjusted to move away from high kill counts and more towards deeper team play.
+The fast movement and forgiving gunplay are just as it's always been, only now health systems have been adjusted to move away from high kill counts and more towards deeper team play.
 As a result, Multiplayer offers something a little more dynamic and it’s better as a result.
-Even Zombies, with its extra content and bigger focus on unpredictable and systemic encounters, walks a confident line between the familiar and the new.
+Even Zombies, with its extra content and a bigger focus on unpredictable and systemic encounters, walks a confident line between the familiar and the new.

 The new approach to season passes - which locks a lot of the game’s incoming content behind one big price wall - does feel rather reductive, especially considering how CoD’s audience is often split across its modes, but the base game itself offers enough new changes to help stave off the series’ impending irrelevance.
 And while Blackout might be a shameless emulation of PUBG and the like, it does it so smoothly it’s impossible to not enjoy its action-packed addition to the genre.